Ognaiser/SuecaTerminal/README.md

 # SuecaTerminal
-Sueca game in the terminal!
+Sueca suecaGame in the terminal!